paulunder/the-snowboard-guide/README.md

 ### Fonts
 K2D was chosen to be the main font for the website.
 It is a Google Font and was chosen because it looks adventurous and professional.

+### Structure
+The page is structured in a well know, recognizable, user friendly, and easy to learn way.
+Upon arriving the user should immediatly know where to find certain informations.
+The navigation bar is always on the top of the page and the footer is always on the bottom of the page.
+The user can easily navigate through the page and find the informations they are looking for.
+- A homepage with welcome text and a big button to the Gear Guru
+- A Gear Guru page with gear recommendations based on the skill level
+- A Gallery page with pictures of the snowboard guide and other snowboarders
+- A contact page with a map and a contact form to contact the snowboard guide

 ### Wireframes